enqueuer-land/enqueuer/README.md

 Test scenario description.
 It tells what, when, and how test your applications and services.
 Picture it as if it was a collection of [publishers](#publisher), [subscriptions](#subscription) and other [requisitions](#requisition).
 It helps because this is exactly what it is.
 As the others components, it has some attributes.
 All of them are optionals.
 And it supports multi-level test scenarios out of the box.
 Yeap, go as recursive as you want.
-You don't know some od these attributes values yet?
+You don't know some of these attributes values yet?
 Don't worry, just put a variable there and let enqueuer replace it with the value you set later.
 [Variable replacements](#variables) are available through the entire requisition.

 **name**\